SkoogJacob/SkoogJacob/README.md

 - 👋 Hi, I’m @SkoogJacob
 - 👀 I’m interested in Software engineering, maths etc.
-- 🌱 I’m currently learning Java, Software Design, other object oriented languages
+- 🌱 I’m currently learning Rust, Software Design, and whatever strikes my fancy
-- 💞️ I’m currently a bit swamped with university studies, but I would love to help on something small in Java/Kotlin/C(++)/more (in that order)
+- 💞️ I'm currently looking at doing small things when I have time after work
-- 📫 You can reach me at jacob.skoog@protonmail.com
+- 📫 You can reach me at jacob.skoog@pm.me

 <!---
 SkoogJacob/SkoogJacob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.